ajeetraina/openwebui-docker-extension/README.md

 - Container operations are limited to inspection and monitoring
 - No destructive operations (delete, stop, restart) are exposed

-### Network Isolation
+### Container Isolation
-- MCP proxy runs in the same Docker network as OpenWebUI
+- Both services run in the same container with proper user permissions
-- Not directly accessible from outside the Docker extension
+- Supervisor manages processes with appropriate user contexts
+- Docker socket access is controlled and limited

 ### User Permissions
 - MCP tools respect Docker daemon permissions